 Do College Students need to vote in person?

-NO. College students may request an absentee ballot.
+NO. Any college student may request an absentee ballot.
 You may use your home address/address on your driver’s license to register to vote and request an absentee ballot.
 If you use a different address on your voter registration, your driver’s license will be automatically changed.
 Further information is available on the LWVMI website by clicking here.
 You can register to vote in the State of Michigan if you are:

 - 18 (or will turn 18 by the date of the next election)

 - a resident of the State of Michigan.